skylight-hq/skylight.digital/pages/brand/illustration/principles.md

 ## 3. Digitize

-Show people interacting with technology, or at the intersection of where the physical world meets the digital world.
+Show people interacting with technology, ​​or in visual metaphors about the physical and digital world intersecting.

 In some cases, it might be more compelling to focus more on the ultimate outcomes of our work rather than the technology or methods that we use.